ohollmen/router66/README.md

 router.start();
 ```

+## Instantiation and API Methods

+API aims to impose minimal learning burden on user.

+### new Router66(opts) - Constructing Router

+Construction accepts router options:

+    var opts = {...};
+    var router = new Router66(opts);

+Routing (responding to hashchange events) does not happen yet at this point and none of the routes (with
+paths and handlers) are setup yet.

+Constructor options:

+- defpath - Default path for routing.
+This path is routed-to when routing is activated with router.start().
+- noactcopy - When

+## router.add(path, hdlr) - Adding Routes

+Two or more routes should be added by add method. add() method is overloaded to accept:

+     router.add(path, hdrlr); // Path and handler
+     router.add(path, hdrlr, name); // ... additional (descriptive) name
+     router.add([{...}, {...}, {...}]); // Add a set of action nodes (with props "path", "hdlr", "name")

+## router.start() - Activate routing

+router.start() activates router to start reponding to hashchange events.
+You should consider what activating means and when to activate routing in the light of following questions:

+- Should I hide navigation before stating routing if there is some time consuming initialization activities done
+  for the app (loading data, initializing UI, computational activities)
+- Should I load some initial data into SPA runtime that app (and thus meaningful routing) depends on or just speeds up application
+by loading this (shared?) data later?
+- Before starting routing, should I put up a iconic symbol

 ## Action properties

 These properties appear as parameters of `router.add(path, hdlr)` method or are used as member names in